sudhir-intc/console/README.md

 **Important**: You'll see `"Warning: Key Not Found, Generate new key?
 Y/N"` on first run - this is normal.
 Simply type `Y` and press Enter.

 **Linux Users**: If you see  `"Object does not exist at path '/' " after answering 'Y'` indicates lack of a built-in keychain.
-Manually install any keychain and restart the application to use the system keychain instead of prompting for local key generation.
+Manually install any keychain and restart the application to use the system keychain.

 4. Run Console.